» About Our Program

 » Contact Information

-The Master of Business Administration (MBA) program with a concentration in Executive Health Care Management is designed for …
+The Master of Business Administration (MBA) program with a concentration in Healthcare Management is designed for …

 - Medical professionals who are looking to move to a management role and needing a strategic management skillset,

 Students learn to link theory with practice, and to understand the multi-disciplinary demands of a business environment that is increasingly global, technology-oriented, and diverse.
-The MBA in Executive Health Care Management provides graduates with the following cumulative knowledge, skills and capacities:
+The MBA in Healthcare Management provides graduates with the following cumulative knowledge, skills and capacities:

 - Capacity to lead in organizational situations.